abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 blade out and ended up breaking the planer entirely.
-Afterward I reviewed my mind, and I thought, *I told Doug that I was prepared to fail at this, but actually I wasn’t prepared to fail at all.* I spent the next three days mired in *dukkha*, full of reproach about my foolish mistake.
+Afterward I reviewed my mind, and I thought, *I told Doug that I was prepared to fail at this, but actually I wasn’t prepared to fail at all.* I spent the next three days mired in *dukkha,* full of reproach about my foolish mistake.
 It took quite a while to let that one go.
 So it’s important to learn how to fail without taking it personally.
 After all, taking things personally is the very thing we’re learning to let go of.